 * Euro, pound claw back vs dollar; ECB, BOE hold rates

-* European shares, bonds add to gains as periphery extends rally
+* European shares, bonds add to gains as periphery extends

 * U.S. crude prices come off 5-week low

 * U.S. focus on start of earnings season, jobs data

 By Marc Jones